What is a Knowledge Graph

 Knowledge graphs are inherently flexible, and you can change the organizing principles as the data grows and changes.

-The organizing principles to describe the types of lesson content GraphAcademy could look like this:
+The organizing principles describing the content in GraphAcademy could look like this:

 This integration of organizing principles and data allows for complex queries and analytics to be performed.